Hot Spots on Dogs

 How to Recognize a Hot Spot Early Before It Spreads

-A dog hot spot is usually easy to recognize by how it behaves: it spreads, it stays wet, and it attracts attention from the dog.
-You may see a red patch with a shiny surface, clumped hair, or a ring of broken coat around the lesion.
-Some dogs yelp when touched; others act normal but keep sneaking licks when you’re not watching.
+A hot spot is usually easy to recognize by how it behaves: it spreads, it stays wet, and it pulls the dog's attention.
+Expect a red patch with a shiny surface, clumped hair, or a ring of broken coat around the lesion.
+Some dogs yelp when touched; others act normal but sneak licks the moment you look away.

-Look for the “edge.”
-If the border is expanding or the surrounding hair is damp, the process is still active.
-If the center is drying and the dog is less fixated, you’re moving in the right direction.
-Any sign of thick discharge, strong odor, or multiple new spots suggests infection or a bigger itch problem and should be assessed.
+Watch the edge.
+An expanding border or damp surrounding hair means the process is still active; a drying center and a less-fixated dog means you're moving the right way.
+Thick discharge, a strong odor, or several new spots suggests infection or a bigger itch problem and should be assessed promptly.

 First-day Care: Gentle Steps for Treatment for a Hot Spot on a Dog